jaynerd/Felicity.UI/README.md

 # felicity.ui

 > This web application provides a solution to collect & analyze
-> each team members' level of happiness regularly.
+> each team members' level of happiness to maximize performance.